-The methodology is designed to reach the scientific objectives by first preparing the DA scheme and the observations for the LIDAR assimilation (i).
+The methodology is designed to reach the scientific objectives by first preparing the model and the observations for the LIDAR assimilation (i).
 Then, the ensembles will be studied and designed (ii), tuned and executed (iii) and the results will be evaluated and validated (iv).
-Model simulations will be run with two different model configurations: a regional high-resolution (0.1° by 0.1°) dust-only model configuration, and a global model configuration including all aerosols (0.7° by 0.5°).
-(The MONARCH model is coupled online with the Non-hydrostatic Multiscale Model (NMMB), which allows for running either global or high-resolution regional simulations.)
-The regional dust model version provides operational forecasts at the WMO SDS-WAS Regional Center and the BDFC for Northern Africa, Middle East and Europe.
-The global aerosol model version contributes to the ICAP Multi Model Ensemble14.
+The simulations will be done with two different model configurations: a regional high-resolution (0.1° by 0.1°) dust-only model configuration, and a global model configuration including all aerosols (1.4° by 1°).
+MONARCH contains advanced chemistry and aerosol packages, and is coupled online with the Non-hydrostatic Multiscale Model (NMMB), which allows for running either global or high-resolution regional simulations.
+The regional dust model version provides operational forecasts at the SDS-WAS Regional Center and the BDFC for a regional domain comprising Northern Africa, Middle East and Europe.
+The global aerosol model version contributes to the ICAP Multi Model Ensemble12.
 The work plan is described below:

 (i) Observation handling: We will first develop an accurate and flexible observation operator that simulates LIDAR signals based on the aerosol simulated by MONARCH.
 Then we will prepare the native LIDAR observations for ingestion into the DA.
 The DA system will assimilate vertical profiles (either attenuated backscatter measurements together with depolarization, or derived extinction coefficients) from the CALIOP instrument.
-For the assimilation in dust-only simulations, we will use the ESA-LIVAS dust dataset, which provides dust extinction coefficient profiles at 532 nm derived from CALIOP measurements based on the particle linear depolarization ratio and a more suitable LIDAR ratio value for dust15.
-The LIVAS product is available at http://lidar.space.noa.gr:8080/livas/.
-Observation preparation steps include quality checks and reformatting before the observations can be ingested by the LETKF.
+For the assimilation in dust-only simulations, we will use the LIVAS dust dataset, which provide dust extinction coefficient profiles at 532 nm derived from CALIOP measurements based on the particle linear depolarization ratio and a more suitable LIDAR ratio value for dust13.
+Preparations include quality checks, regridding and reformatting before they can be ingested by the LETKF.
+A close-to-optimal configuration for the representativeness error will be chosen and added to the instrument error given by the data providers.
+For aggregated aerosol satellite retrievals (used with coarse resolution global simulations in order to match model resolution and avoid the assimilation of sub-grid features), we will use the representativeness errors estimated by the spatial sample variance of the original retrievals, and assume uncorrelated observation errors14.
+For denser observations (used in fine resolution regional experiments), representativeness errors can be larger and correlated.
+We will test methods such as variance inflation15 to account for these errors and the unrepresented correlation structure.

-Other observations (surface concentration measurements, ground-based LIDAR observations from EARLINET and MPLNET, and AOD from AERONET) will similarly need reformatting to be used easily for evaluation purposes.
-Additionally, assimilated observations will be thoroughly compared to the set of independent and more accurate ground-based observations, and between each other (in AOD space), in order to detect possible systematic differences.
-This will help designing the strategy for tackling the challenging problem of conflicting biases between types of observations.
+Other observations (surface concentration measurements, ground-based LIDAR observations from EARLINET and MPLNET, and AOD from AERONET) will similarly need regridding and reformatting to easily use them for evaluation purposes.
+Additionally, assimilated observations will be thoroughly evaluated and compared to the set of independent and more accurate ground-based observations, and between each other (in AOD space), in order to detect possible systematic biases as a function of the season, surface characteristics, AOD magnitude and meteorology.
+This will help designing the strategy for applying strict quality control procedures on the assimilated observations, and for tackling the challenging problem of conflicting biases between types of observations.